isomerpages/mof-vital/media-library/publications/_posts/2022-11-03-post-Speech by President Halimah Yacob at the Human Capital Singapore and SG Enable Masterclass.md

 <p align="justify">In closing, a big thank you to speakers of the panel discussion for providing insights on the best practices and strategic advantage of inclusive hiring.
 My congratulations again to the graduating CHRAs.
 I wish you all the best.</p>

 Thank you.

+Click <a href="https://www.istana.gov.sg/Newsroom/Speeches/2022/11/03/Speech-by-President-Halimah-Yacob-at-the-HCS-SG-Enable-Masterclass)"> HERE</a> to read the original speech from the Istana website.